bbartling/open-fdd/open_fdd/air_handling_unit/README.md

 * **Fault Condition 14**: Temperature rise across inactive heating coil (requires coil leaving temp sensor)

 ## TODO
-Setup repository for general AHU system energy efficiency FDD's.
+* Make chart to represent the operating states (OS) defined by ASHRAE.
+* **Economizer diagnostics report** - Word doc report for percentage of time AHU is in mechanical cooling, economizer cooling, economizer + mechanical cooling, or heating mode.

-* **roque zones**: Find in the VAV system and count of `rogue zones` that could be potentially used in tunning trim and respond (T&R) logic.
+* **Roque zones**: Find in the VAV system and count of `rogue zones` that could be potentially used in tunning trim and respond (T&R) logic.
 * **Excessive reheat energy fault**: Find in VAV system via VAV box leaving air temperature sensors or reheat valve positions conditions where AHU is cooling and majority of reheat system is in a heating mode.
 * **General AHU Supply Fan Optimization fault**: Find in VAV system via VAV box air damper positions if fan is not adjusting or trimming to meet demand.
 * **General AHU Supply Air Temperature Setpoint fault**: Find in VAV system via optimized AHU discharge air setpoint via VAV box zone air temperature and setpoints (sensible loads) and outside air conditions (latent loads) if applicable in areas where dehumidification is required.